Frank takes one final drag from his cigarette and blows smoke expertly out of the side of his mouth as Dana and I begin to cheer.

 “And the diner?
 I think that’ll be better as a team too.”

 I nod.
-The mention of her ‘checking-in’ with Rich has deflated me.
+The mention of her ‘checking-in’ with Rich deflates me.
 Olivia pops a handful of popcorn and chocolate into her mouth, indicating she has nothing more to say.
 The inconvenient thing is, I do.

 “It’s your money, Olivia.
 This is your dream.
 I’d hate for you and Rich to be short-sighted about this.”